mrs504aa/FiveInARow.jl/README.md

     * Run the script ```Test.jl```.

 * To do list

-    1. Game status in the window.
-Current version the game status is shown in the REPL.
-    2. A Windows style frame.
+    1. Maybe a Windows style frame.